MicrosoftDocs/cpp-docs/docs/standard-library/list-class.md

 ```

 ##  <a name="emplace_back"></a>  list::emplace_back
- Adds an element constructed in place to the beginning of a list.
+ Adds an element constructed in place to the end of a list.

 ```
 void emplace_back(Type&& val);